The Ellen Show: Production

 The show was created by Carol Leifer and Mitchell Hurwitz, who co-wrote the pilot episode.
 The original title was Ellen Again.
+DeGeneres came out as a lesbian in the later seasons of her sitcom Ellen.
+Her character on The Ellen Show, Ellen Richmond, was also a lesbian, although it was more of an aside, the show not focusing much on the character's sexuality.

+Four cast members from The Mary Tyler Moore Show featured in the sitcom - regular Cloris Leachman, plus guest stars Betty White, Ed Asner, and Mary Tyler Moore herself, the latter two reuniting in the same episode alongside Leachman (White appeared in a separate episode).
+Moore had also appeared in two episodes of DeGeneres's previous sitcom, Ellen, and would also later appear as a guest on her talk show, The Ellen DeGeneres Show.

 Episodes

-The Ellen Show produced 18 episodes, but was canceled mid-way through its season.
+The Ellen Show produced 18 episodes, but was canceled 2/3 of the way through its season.
 The final 5 episodes were never broadcast, but are available on DVD.

 Home media and streaming

 Sony Pictures Home Entertainment released the complete series on DVD in Region 1 in a 2-disc box set on July 11, 2006.

 In 2014, Mill Creek Entertainment acquired the rights to the series and subsequently re-released the complete series on February 4, 2014.

 Paramount Pictures Home Entertainment, in partnership with CBS Home Entertainment, owns the international rights.
 The complete series was released in Region 4 (Australia) as a 2 DVD set on February 1, 2017 by Umbrella Entertainment.

-All episodes can be seen for free on Crackle.
+As of 2023, all episodes can be seen for free on Crackle and Fubo in the US and on CTV in Canada.
+The show is also available for purchase on Apple TV and Amazon in the US.